 Disability Services at Temple University Libraries

-The Temple University Libraries are committed to providing equal opportunities in research and study for students and faculty as well as community members.
+The Temple University Libraries are committed to providing equal opportunities in research and study for students, faculty, alumni and members of our surrounding communities.
 Whenever possible, the libraries will select and acquire resources and technologies that are accessible to all in full compliance with the Americans with Disabilities Act.
 For those parts of the historical library collections that are not accessible, the libraries are committed to providing reasonable accommodations and timely access in order that these materials may be accessible to library users with disabilities.
 This page provides links to our most commonly requested resources and services.

 Should you need further assistance or accommodation, please discuss your needs with library staff in person at any service desk or by phone or email or chat.
-Special accommmodation requests not addressed below should be directed to Marianne Moll, Administrative Coordinator, at 215.204.0292
+Special accommmodation requests not addressed below should be directed to Richie Holland, Director of Administration, at 215.204.3455 or by email to email@example.com

 Library staff will assist in locating and retrieving shelved library materials.
-Please provide the location information (the catalog call number, title and year or other sufficiently identifying information) to the circulation desk of the library and a staff person will retrieve the materials for you.
+Please provide the location information (the catalog call number, title and year or other sufficiently identifying information) at the Charles Library One Stop Assistance Desk and a staff person will retrieve the materials for you.

 Ambler Library - please request shelving assistance at the service desk.